CanadianBeaver/BusinessModelUWP/README.md

 }
 ```
 The key features are:
-* In XAML code define controls that will be used for data visualization
+* In XAML code should be defined controls that will be used for data visualization
 * In code-behind should be realized logic for extracting and binding data

-* Also, in code-behind can be defined properties for keeping extracted data.
+As an alternative, in code-behind can be defined properties for keeping extracted data.
 These properties can be bind in XAML via `{x-Bind}` markup extension.

 ## Default Model View approach
 ...